 Location: SRC Bede Sixth Form

-Frequently!
-After two years, you’ll sit two exams (both lasting for 2 hrs 30 mins) for an A-Level in English Language (OCR).
-You also complete a coursework folder of 3,500 words on a topic you choose.
+After two years, you’ll sit two exams (both lasting for 2 hrs 30 mins) for an A level in English Language (OCR).
+You will also complete a coursework folder of 3,500 words on a topic you choose.

-A C grade/Grade 4, preferably higher, in an English subject is required.
-An inquisitive mind and an analytical eye (preferably two) are also important.
-The ability to write essays in an academic style is crucial (this is English, after all).
-A willingness to work hard in lessons but also outside of lessons is certainly required.
+An inquisitive mind and an analytical eye are also important.
+The ability to write essays in an academic style is crucial (this is English, after all) and a willingness to work hard in lessons (but also outside of lessons), is certainly required.

 The subject covers a tremendous range of topics – old language use, new language use, child language use, gendered language use, powerful language use, technology-related language use, media-related language use.
 That’s a lot of language, right?

 Students of English Language go on to study a wide range of subjects including English, history, media, and education.

 - Our English department has 53% A* – B and 100% pass rate for the last three years.